SSWConsulting/SSW.Rules.Content/rules/autocorrect-in-outlook/rule.md

 guid: 7a8b9c0d-3b2e-4f31-af5e-9f9f4a2d9d86

 ---

-# Do you know how to use Autocorrect in Outlook to insert common links you often send?

 You just received an email from a client asking for your company's Terms and Conditions.
 Instead of navigating through your files or searching your website to find the link, wouldn't it be more efficient to simply type a shorthand code like `#T` and have Outlook automatically insert the URL for you?
 This is where the Autocorrect feature in Outlook can become a huge time-saver.